hiddeqel/hiddeqel.github.io/README.md

 Hello!
-This website is about something.
+This website is about different things.
 Here I try to organize all my knowledge about life.
 ```mermaid
   graph TD;
       A[Websites]-->B[Static];